sarschu/CodeSwitching/README.md

                         installation directory of TreeTagger call-script one -d TT_l2, --treetagger_l2=TT_l2
-                        installation directory of TreeTagger call-script one -r, --retrain         train a new model)
+                        installation directory of TreeTagger call-script one -r, --retrain         train a new model
+  -p, --pos_model       use a specific model for PoS tagging -l, --lid_model       use a specific model for language identification

   ```

   If your CRF++ is not installed in the default path of CRF++ (which is /usr/local/bin), you have to specify it via the -c option.